aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q10
-### ✍The importance of Accessibility considerations in React development
+### 💥 The importance of Accessibility considerations in React development

 <div align="right">